layer5io/istio-service-mesh-workshop/lab-8/README.md

-# Lab 8 - Fault Injection
+# Lab 8 - Fault Injection and Rate-Limiting

 In this lab we will learn how to test the resiliency of an application by injecting systematic faults.